Zach Wilson Player Prop Bets for NFL Week 13 | New York vs. Philadelphia 12/5/2021

 Matchup vs. Philadelphia

-- The 240.5 yards per game the Eagles are conceding through the air makes them the NFL's 11th-ranked pass defense.
+- The Eagles have the NFL's 11th-ranked pass defense this season, yielding 240.5 yards per game through the air.

-- The Eagles' defense is 23rd in the NFL, giving up 1.7 passing touchdowns per game.
+- At 1.7 passing TDs allowed per game, the Eagles defense is ranked 23rd in the league.

 Recent Performances

-- Wilson put together a 145-yard performance against the Texans last week, completing 58.3% of his passes with one interception.
+- In last week's matchup with the Texans, Wilson completed 58.3% of his passes for 145 yards with one interception.

-- He tacked on two carries for three yards while scoring one rushing touchdown.
+- Wilson tacked on two carries for three yards while scoring one touchdown in the running game.

-- Wilson has racked up 145 passing yards (48.3 per game) and has a 58.3% completion percentage (14-for-24) over his last three appearances, tossing zero touchdowns and one interception.
+- Wilson has passed for 145 yards (48.3 per game) over his last three outings, while completing 58.3% of his passes (14-for-24) with zero touchdowns and one interception.

-- He has tacked on three rushing yards on two carries with one touchdown, averaging 1.0 yards per game.
+- He's also carried the ball two times for three yards and one touchdown, averaging 1.0 yards per game.

 Wilson's New York Teammates